 This type of thinking might make sense when people lived a two-day walk from town, but now we can get just about anything that we need in a few minutes, can’t we?

 So, why do we need to store it all in our houses just in case?
 Because we like feeling in control and believe the marketers when they tell us items will make our lives easier.

 Everything Is Special

 If a product comes in different colors and styles, with different functions or versions, then I need all of them, right?
 The retailers would like you to think so.

 They also want you to believe this is your only opportunity.
 If you don’t get it now, then you might never have this opportunity again.
 Which means we buy way more than what is needed.

-The more valuable or unique an object becomes in our minds, the more we feel like we need it.
+The more valuable or unique an object becomes in our minds, the more we feel like we need it, resulting in more stuff.

 Objects Support Our Identity